What is a copyright? It is a limited monopoly given to authors and creators of intellectual property to control uses of their work.

 - Works do not need to be published or registered in order to be fully protected by copyright.

-- But, registration with the U.S. Copyright Office will affect amount of damages recoverable.
+- However, timely registration with the U.S. Copyright Office will affect amount of damages recoverable.

-√ Your default assumption should be that most works you encounter are copyrighted.
+√ Your default assumption should be that most works you encounter are copyrighted whether or not there is a copyright notice.

-The Constitution recognizes that intellectual property is fundamentally different than other types of property because for society to advance, people need to be able to access and use protected materials.
-We move forward by building upon what has been done before.
-However, creators should be given incentives to produce new works.
+The Constitution recognizes that intellectual property is fundamentally different than other types of property and that for society to advance, people need to be able to access, use, and build upon what has come before.
+At the same time, creators should be given incentives and rewards for the things they create.
 Copyright law tries to balance the needs of society to access and use protected works with the need to incentivize and reward creators.

-Therefore, Congress was empowered to create (copyright) laws designed to "promote the progress of science and the useful arts by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."
-Note that progress of science and the useful arts is explicitly stated, in the U.S. Constitution, to be the primary purpose of copyright.
-It is not, as is often asserted, to enrich the copyright holder.
+Towards that end, Congress was empowered, in the Constitution, to create laws designed to "promote the progress of science and the useful arts by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."
+Again, note that the progress of science and the useful arts is explicitly stated as the primary purpose of copyright.
+Copyright law does not exist, as is often asserted, soley to enrich copyright holders.

 These are the exclusive rights granted to a copyright holder: